zenitsu0509/AI-Samvad/README.md

-# QnAAIwaala - AI Interviewer Taker 🤖💼
+# AI-Samvad - AI Interviewer Taker 🤖💼

 **An intelligent interview platform that conducts domain-specific technical interviews using AI.**